 Exceptions for specific TYPO3 spellings¶

 There are some specific TYPO3 spellings like TypoScript, TSconfig, stdWrap, ViewHelper, TYPO3, etc. These should be used!
-See Spelling reference, preferred terms & glossary for more examples.
+See Spelling, terms and glossary for more examples.

 Exceptions for words taken from source code¶